fmuiin/qurananywhere/README.md

 ## Contact
 For questions or feedback, reach out to me:
-- GitHub: your-username
+- GitHub: fmuiin
-- Email: your-email@example.com
+- Email: fmuiin14@gmail.com